WordlessMeteor/LoL-Dragon-Change/README.md

 				- Recall honor vote phase (!)
 				- Manage the League Client task
 			- Other phases
+		- Without specific explanation, submit "0" to return to the last step.
 		- This program **creates cache** under the "cache" folder to speed up data resource loading.
 			- The local cache expires after <ins>24 hours</ins>.
 			- Users may reload data resources to refresh local cache.